aedorian/blug/projects.markdown

     <td class="desc">
     <h2 style="font-style: italic">0percule</h2>
     <p class="pdesc">
     Adventure game made in 1 month.
-Conceptualisation of the creatures and atmosphere of the game.
+Models were made with Blender, and the soundtrack composed with Ableton.
+Also conceptualized the creatures, atmosphere and story of the game.
 Not finished, but
     <br><br>
     <img src="../assets/img/pf/o_2.PNG" height="250px">
     <img src="../assets/img/pf/o_5.PNG" height="250px">